rpm-software-management/libdnf/hawkey/doc/reference-py-sack.rst

   application typically needs at least one instance because it provides much of the hawkey's functionality.

+  .. warning:: Any package instance is not supposed to work interchangeably between
+               :class:`hawkey.Query`, :class:`hawkey.Selector` or :class:`hawkey.Goal`
+               created from different :class:`hawkey.Sack`.
+Usually for common tasks there is no need to initialize two or more `Sacks` in your program.

   Sacks cannot be deeply copied.

   .. attribute:: cache_dir